Our climate action

 Photo: Klimate.co

-At Momentum, we have chosen to cover the electricity consumption of the entire Momentum Group through Guarantees Of Origin).
-This allows us to document that our electricity consumption is covered by renewable sources while also driving demand for guarantees of origin and supporting their market
+At Momentum, we have chosen to cover the electricity consumption of the entire Momentum Group through green certificates (guarantees of origin).
+This way we can document that our electricity consumption is covered by green electricity and at the same time contribute to supporting the market for guarantees of origin through demand for them.